 Of course, the most well-known category is breeding tetrahydrocannabinol (THC), the chemical that produces a stoned high.
 This is the primary psychoactive chemical in cannabis and the active ingredient in recreational marijuana.

-Hemp fiber, a renewable resource, has many qualities and benefits that make it a versatile material.
-From paper and canvas to clothing, ropes, and hemp blankets, this fiber serves various purposes.
+Hemp fiber, a renewable resource, has many qualities and benefits that make it versatile.
+This fiber serves various purposes, from paper and canvas to clothing, ropes, and hemp blankets.
 More and more sustainable clothing brands are now using hemp fabric to make clothes.

 People regard this fabric as one of the most sustainable fabrics.
-Right from farming and cultivating, the hemp crop requires little water to grow.
+Hemp grows fast, and therefore it requires fewer resources.
+The hemp crop requires little water to grow from farming and cultivating.
 Also, the cultivation of organic hemp fabric replenishes soil nutrients which helps to improve soil health.

 The process of producing hemp fabric can be a labor-intensive method.
-This fast-growing crop goes through the following processes to become the fabric for clothes:
+The fast-growing hemp plant goes through the following processes to become the fabric for clothes:

 People have been cultivating hemp for thousands of years.
-The pattern of hemp cultivation for seeds is different from cultivating hemp for fiber.
+The pattern of hemp cultivation for hemp seed is different from cultivating hemp for fiber.
 The farmers sow the seeds close together for fiber use at around 300,000 plants per acre.
 For seeds, this is only about 150,000 plants per acre.

 Farmers harvest the plant during the early to mid-flowering stage.
 They use a special machine to harvest most plants that they grow for hemp fabric.